pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 ## Usage

-The simplest way to start, daemonize and monitor your application is this:
+The simplest way to start, daemonize and monitor your application is by using this command line:

 ```bash
 $ pm2 start app.js